matthewmodestino/container_workshop/README.md

 git clone https://github.com/matthewmodestino/container_workshop

 ## Docker Images
-In the following labs, we will deploy a splunk enterprise standalone instance, built on Red Hat’s Universal Base Image, that has been pre-configured to install metrics workspace and a custom app with configs to use with Splunk Connect for Kubernetes.
+In the following labs, we will deploy splunk enterprise standalone instances, built on Red Hat’s Universal Base Image, that have been pre-configured to install a custom add-on to use with Splunk Connect for Kubernetes data.

 ```